 Being a UX designer with constant desire to make things work better and usable, I asked myself, if there is a way to make the overall experience delightful and bridge the gap between the digital experience & real world experience?

 Can I as a UX designer, extend the app’s experience into the real life situations?
 Are there any areas of Customer Experience that can be brought into the scope of User Experience?
+Can these problems be solved creatively with mindfulness?
 Is there any way I could work as a catalyst for the said purpose?